-Upon arrival at the start of Welcome Week, all students must check in at the Davis Field House.
+Upon arrival at the start of Welcome Week, all students must check in.
 At check-in students claim their reservation for enrollment and receive materials as a student at BJU (i.e., Admission Certificate, ID card, information packet).

-Students continuing residence enrollment from first to second semester do not receive a certificate but must check in at the Davis Field House to claim their reservation during posted check-in hours.
+Students continuing residence enrollment from first to second semester do not receive a certificate but must check in to claim their reservation during posted check-in hours.